 The Green Shores for Homes program offers these jurisdictions guidance, a process to follow, and potential incentives to achieve these goals.

 Unique for its international component, the GSH program brings together U.S. and Canadian partners, including a 12-member technical team with a broad range of expertise — landscape architects, planners, marine biologists, coastal geomorphologists, engineers, and homebuilders.
 Over the past four years, the team developed technical guidance for restoring and preserving shorelines using "soft " or "green " approaches, trained independent verifiers, and developed courses to train planners, developers, contractors, realtors, and others on how to apply these methods.

 Up to 22 specific credits may be earned in four credit categories.
 "Shoreline Process " credits address sites with no shoreline protection, building setbacks, and actions to reduce or reverse cumulative impacts from existing developments such as bulkhead and groin removal.
 The "Soft Shore Protection " credit encourages alternative approaches to shoreline hardening but requires the applicant to demonstrate that shoreline protection is needed.
 "Setback and Managed Retreat " credits include consideration of projected sea level rise.

 Soft shore alternatives are critical.
-They allow property owners to address erosion in an ecological manner while mitigating the impacts of increased coastal inundation from climate change.
-The Green Shores for Homes program provides a crucial pathway for property owners to protect and restore their shorelines with the support of local jurisdictions, conserving and enhancing coastal ecology and human wellbeing for future generations.
+They allow property owners to address erosion ecologically while mitigating the impacts of increased coastal inundation from climate change.
+The Green Shores for Homes program provides a crucial pathway for property owners to protect and restore their shorelines with the support of local jurisdictions, conserving and enhancing coastal ecology and human well-being for future generations.

 About the Author